lechimp-p/dario-lessons/lesson2/README.md

 you are writing will express your intentions more clearly.
 When your program is structured appropriately, you'll be able to implement automated tests that will find bugs for you and give you confidence that your program works as expected.

+Many of the problems you are facing during development of computer programs will be looking overwhelmingly complex when you first see them.
+You then usually start to divide and hopefully conquer, that is, break your programs in pieces until the complexity is low enough to solve them one after another.
+This will not always work, as you could choose a division of you problem that actually makes it harder to solve the problem, not easier as it's supposed to be.
+This is where a lot of well known design patterns and principles come in handy, as they encode best practices in development with known strenghts and maybe weaknesses you can reason about.
+There also is the opposite site, as there are well known antipatterns that you should avoid.